jambit-AIASD/llm-wiki-starter/docs/architecture.md

   INGEST workflow in `CLAUDE.md`, commits the resulting `wiki/` changes, then self-re-triggers until the backlog is clear.
 A safety-net cron also runs (gated by the `WIKI_CURATE_CRON_ENABLED` repo variable).
-- On a merge conflict, ingest opens a PR tagged `needs-review`. `wiki-review.yml` re-lints the wiki diff with the AI agent when the label is removed (or the PR is approved) and auto-merges if clean.

 ### 3. Publish → local static site